simonmichael/hledger_site/src/balancesheet.md

-# balancesheet: assets and liabilities
+# Show assets and liabilities

-`balancesheet`, also known as `bs`, shares many of the features of the `balance` command, but it is simpler: it shows historical balances of asset and liability accounts, each in their own section.
+The `balancesheet`command, usually abbreviated to `bs`, shows historical balances of asset and liability accounts, each in their own section.
 This and the next command we'll show are the two most important accounting reports.